Elcock-Lab/uiowa_bd/README.md

 *uiowa_bd* is a parallelized program that performs Brownian dynamics (BD) simulations of macromolecules.
 It uses simple molecular mechanics models of the kind widely used in other simulation codes to model the internal degrees of freedom of molecules, but also has the ability to include hydrodynamic interactions (HIs) between atoms or beads, calculated at the Rotne-Prager-Yamakawa level of theory.
 This makes it useful for accurately simulating the translational and rotational diffusion of macromolecules, as well as their associations, in a fundamentally implicit solvent model.
 A number of example directories are provided with the source code that illustrate different uses of *uiowa_bd*.

-## Referencing uiowa_bd
+## Referencing *uiowa_bd*
 The following lists the principal papers that have been marked the development of *uiowa_bd*.
 If you have to cite only one publication then it makes sense for this to be the most recent (Tworek & Elcock, 2023) since this paper coincides with the release of this version of the code.
 However, depending on what features of the code you use, you may need to cite additional publications (see treecode and fixman entries below).

-Tworek JW, Elcock AH. **An orientationally averaged version of the Rotne-Prager-Yamakawa tensor provides a fast but still accurate treatment of hydrodynamic interactions in Brownian dynamics simulations of biological macromolecules.** (preprint). *bioRxiv.* 2023
+1. Tworek JW, Elcock AH. **An orientationally averaged version of the Rotne-Prager-Yamakawa tensor provides a fast but still accurate treatment of hydrodynamic interactions in Brownian dynamics simulations of biological macromolecules.** (preprint). *bioRxiv.* 2023

-Frembgen-Kesner T, Elcock AH.
+2. Frembgen-Kesner T, Elcock AH.
 (2009) **Striking effects of hydrodynamic interactions on the simulated diffusion and folding of proteins.** *J Chem Theory Comput* **5**:242-256

-Elcock AH.
+3. Elcock AH.
 (2006) **Molecular simulations of cotranslational protein folding: fragment stabilities, folding cooperativity, and trapping in the ribosome.** *PLoS Comput Biol* **2**:e98

 ## External References and Contributions Made by Others
 Most of the code was written from the ground-up by AHE.
-However, certain key parts of the code were taken from other sources.
-These include:
+However, certain key parts of the code were taken from other sources, and unfortunately most of those parts were incorporated so long ago that I am a bit hazy about their exact origins.
+I have done my best in what follows to properly attribute credit to others.
+Parts of the code that originate elsewhere include:

 1. code for handling bond angle and dihedral angle calculations was, if I remember correctly, adapted from code that I found online *many* years ago written by Prof. Jay Ponder (Department of Chemistry, Washington University, St. Louis, MO) and which probably formed part of his TINKER simulation package.
 For much more up-to-date versions of TINKER, please see Prof. Ponder's website: https://dasher.wustl.edu/tinker/